juzybits/polymedia-suitcase/README.md

 ## Errors

+- `anyToStr()` - Attempts to convert any kind of value into a readable string.
 - `parseMoveAbort()` - Parse a Move abort string into its different parts.
 - `class TxErrorParser` - Parse transaction errors and convert them into user-friendly messages.